Dashi-Media/easy-pricing-tables-free/readme.txt

 = Overview =

+* Build beautiful WordPress pricing tables in minutes.

 *   Easy Pricing Tables implements conversion rate optimization (CRO) best practices and guides you through the process of creating a pricing table that converts.

 *   Easy Pricing Tables works with any WordPress theme you have installed.
 After creating your first pricing table using Easy Pricing Tables, you can publish your pricing tables anywhere on your site using a shortcode.

-= Easy Pricing Tables Features =
+= Easy Pricing Tables - WordPress Pricing Table Plugin Features =

-*   Works with any WordPress Theme
+*   Works with any WordPress theme
-*   Responsive Pricing Tables
+*   Responsive WordPress Pricing Tables
 *   Intuitive User Interface - building pricing tables has never been easier
 *   Built-in Conversion Rate Optimization Best Practices
 *   Create Unlimited Pricing Table Rows
 *	Customize Your Pricing Table Design: Font-size, Color Pickers and Rounded Borders.
-*   Use Drag & Drop To Reorder Easy Pricing Tables Columns
+*   Use Drag & Drop To Reorder WordPress Pricing Tables Columns
 *   Featured Your Most Popular Easy Pricing Tables Column
 *   Custom CSS - Add Custom CSS to your Pricing Table